Dunnes Stores strike

-Workers at a Dunnes Stores shop in Ireland staged a three-year strike against apartheid in South Africa between 1984 and 1987 which led, in due course, to the Irish government banning the importation of South African goods into Ireland.
+Workers at a Dunnes Stores shop in Ireland staged a three-year strike against apartheid in South Africa between 1984 and 1987, which eventually led to the Irish Government banning the importation of South African goods into Ireland.
+Mary Manning, as instructed by her trade union, was the first to refuse to handle the fruit.

 Strike

 On 19 July 1984, Mary Manning, a 21-year-old shop worker in the Henry Street, Dublin outlet of Dunnes Stores, refused to handle the sale of grapefruit from South Africa.
 Her union, the Irish Distributive and Administrative Trade Union (IDATU), had issued directions to its members not to handle South African produce in protest against the country's apartheid policies.
-When Manning and shop steward Karen Gearon continued to refuse to handle the produce, they were suspended and ten IDATU members working in the shop went on strike.

-The other striking workers were Liz Deasy, Michelle Gavin, Vonnie Munroe, Alma Russell, Tommy Davis, Sandra Griffin, Theresa Mooney, Cathryn O'Reilly, and Brendan Barron.
+When Manning and shop steward Karen Gearon continued to refuse to handle the produce, they were suspended and went on strike alongside other union members from a different store: Liz Deasy, Michelle Gavin, Vonnie Munroe, Alma Russell, Tommy Davis, Sandra Griffin, Theresa Mooney, Cathryn O'Reilly, and Brendan Barron.

 While the strike lasted, the strikers got only £21 a week strike pay.
 At first, they received support from few individuals and groups, such as South African labour leader Nimrod Sejake, but they were encouraged when the South African archbishop Desmond Tutu met with the strikers on his way to receive the Nobel Peace Prize in Oslo and invited them to visit South Africa.
 Eight of the strikers travelled there in 1985 but were not permitted to enter the country.
 Their deportation received extensive news coverage in Ireland.

-The strike lasted until April 1987 when the Irish government banned the importation of South African goods.
+The strike lasted until April 1987 when the Irish Government banned the importation of South African goods.
 The ban came about as a result of public pressure in support of the strikers and was the first complete ban of South African imports by a Western government.